gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 ```

-`Plan` and `Procedure` are crucial but we need a way to execute a plan, it is
+`Plan` and `Procedure` are crucial, but we need a way to execute a plan, it is
 called scheduler.
 The `Scheduler` has an `Execture` function that accept a
 `Plan` and it executes it **until there is nothing left to do**.
 Procedures can
 returns other procedures it means that the scheduler needs to recursively